Learn the Chords to Your Favorite Holiday Songs on Guitar

 Regardless of whether you’re a beginner or you’ve been playing guitar for awhile, you can amp up the holiday cheer by playing some easy holiday songs on guitar.
-From the dreamy “Have Yourself a Merry Little Christmas” -- made popular by velvet-voiced Johnny Mathis -- to the joyful Latin flavor of “Feliz Navidad,” check out some of our favorite holiday classics and learn to play them on guitar.
+Watch some of the Fender family play the timeless holiday classic, “Carol of the Bells”.
+While you’re here, check out some of our favorite holiday classics and learn to play them on guitar.

 Part of what makes it so easy and fun to play holiday songs on guitar is the fact that all you need to play them are a few simple chords.
 Some songs -- like the punchy, rockabilly-tinged “Jingle Bell Rock” and the dramatic classic “Carol of the Bells” -- incorporate riffs, but many of your holiday favorites are centered around strumming a handful of chords.